What is Coronary Artery Bypass Surgery?

 - As with aerobic training, obtain physician clearance before starting any strength training program.

 - Numbness in the chest area is normal.
-The surgery entails cutting nerves in your chest but the feeling usually returns within one year.
+Coronary artery bypass surgery entails cutting nerves in your chest but the feeling usually returns within one year.

 - If signs or symptoms occur during resistance training, stop training immediately.
 If symptoms do not improve, or if they worsen during rest, seek immediate medical attention.